 - 1.1. "catchment area student" means a person who is: - of school age, and; - is ordinarily resident in the catchment area of the school. - 1.2. "continuing student" means a school age student in attendance at the school or a designated feeder school who is expected to continue in the educational program for the succeeding school, but does not include a non-District student, a student who withdraws or transfers from the school or educational program before the end of the previous school year, or a student who attended the previous year on a disciplinary transfer. - 1.3.
-"District choice programs" are unique programs approved by the Board, such as Late French Immersion, Outdoor Programs, and Academies which are offered at individual schools. - 1.4. "feeder schools" are schools whose students would normally proceed to the next higher grade in a "receiving school." - 1.5. "non-catchment area student" means a person of school age, resident in the School District who is not a resident in the catchment area of the school. - 1.6. "non-district student" means a person of school age, resident in British Columbia who is not a resident in the School District. - 1.7. "parent" means "(a) a parent or other person who has guardianship or custody of the student or child, other than a parent or person who, under an agreement or order made under the Family Law Act that allocates parental responsibilities, does not have parental responsibilities in relation to the student's or child's education, or (b) a person who usually has the care and control of the student or child."
-1
+"District choice programs" are unique programs approved by the Board, such as Late French Immersion, Outdoor Programs, and Academies which are offered at individual schools. - 1.4. "feeder schools" are schools whose students would normally proceed to the next higher grade in a "receiving school." - 1.5. "non-catchment area student" means a person of school age, resident in the School District who is not a resident in the catchment area of the school. - 1.6. "non-district student" means a person of school age, resident in British Columbia who is not a resident in the School District. - 1.7. "parent" means "(a) a parent or other person who has guardianship or custody of the student or child, other than a parent or person who, under an agreement or order made under the Family Law Act that allocates parental responsibilities, does not have parental responsibilities in relation to the student's or child's education, or (b) a person who usually has the care and control of the student or child." - 1.8. "ordinarily resident," is the location where the student normally resides, and is deemed to be that of the student's parent or guardian unless evidence is produced that the student's ordinary place of residence during the school year is elsewhere.

-Related Legislation: School Act [RSBC 1996, Part 6, Division 2, Section 74.1]
+Related Legislation: School Act [RSBC 1996, Part 6, Division 2, Section 74.1, 85.3], Family Law Act